cybertraining-dsc/fa20-523-319/project/project.md

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/FPR.png)

 ### 4.5 Purpose of AUC-ROC curve
 A machine learning classification model can predict the actual class of the data point directly or predict its probability of belonging to different classes.
-The former case example is where a model can classify whether a patient is healthy or not healthy.
+The example for the former case is where a model can classify whether a patient is healthy or not healthy.
 In the latter case, a model can predict a patient's probability of being healthy or not healthy and provide more control over the result by enabling a way to tune the model's behavior by changing the threshold values.
 This is powerful because it eliminates the possibility of building a completely new model to achieve a different range of results [^6].
 A threshold value helps to interpret the probability and map the probability to a class label.
 For example, a threshold value such as 0.5, where all values equal to or greater than the threshold, is mapped to one class and rests to another class [^13].

 ![Figure 8](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/aucroc.png)